benwiz/sasha/README.md

   - Have it report to a database or redis data store
   - A cron will periodically check this against my gps location to update another record maintaing my specific location with respect to a list of places (bedroom, kitchen, marg's room, office, rouse's, etc.)
     - ... maybe it stores two locations... macro using gps and micro using more location specific details beginning with home vs. bedroom
+  + I.E. Figure out state store for human location and switch states

 - Get another light that is only on when we are together or we are each at home

-- sasha-ui
-  - Change the wemo toggles to buttons (and back to toggle once we have a datastore and zing is back online)